 - Medication given during the visit

-Your provider may also suggest additional detailed lab testing or other treatments that will not be covered by the flat fee.
-But, they will discuss the price and options with you before moving forward with any services.
+Your provider may also suggest additional lab testing or other treatments that are not covered under the flat fee above.
+In these cases, the provider will discuss the reason for the additional testing and ask your approval for additional charges before proceeding.

 Our providers are trained to see patients of all ages, from newborns to seniors.

-MultiCare participates in a wide variety of health insurance plans.
-Most of those plans are listed below.
-Since plan coverage is frequently updated, it is always a good idea to check with your insurance company for current information about your plan and the coverage it provides for your choice of hospital, physician, service or procedure.
+MultiCare participates in a wide variety of health insurance plans, most of which are listed below.
+Since plan coverage is frequently updated and coverage for specific services varies with insurance plans, it is always best to check with your insurance company for current information about your plan and coverage before seeking any kind of medical care.

 If you don't see your particular plan listed, contact your health insurance plan (the member services phone number will usually be listed on your ID card) to find out what, if any, coverage is available to you when you receive services from MultiCare.